slicbutsic/react-job-listing/README.md

 This a jobs listing project.

 Usage
-This project uses JSON-Server for a mock backend.
+This project is a single-page application focused solely on visual presentation.
+It features a single page with no backend functionality or multi-page navigation.

 Install Dependencies
 - npm install